ColCarroll/newsreader/README.md

 =======
 Running `(venv) newsreader $ python utils.py` will run the code `utils.DBWriter('news', 'worldnews', 'politics')`, which will update the table `headlines` in your database with any articles on the front page of reddit with >100 points.
+It will also update any existing articles in your database if the score has changed.